Philip Astley: International success

-Astley's circus was so popular that he was invited in 1772 to perform before Louis XV of France in Versailles.
+Astley's circus was so popular that he was invited in 1772 to perform before Louis XV in Versailles.
 Having been established from 1769 as a riding school and for open-air performances, the first Astley's Amphitheatre opened in London in 1773; it burned on 17 September 1794, but with abundant resources available due to the venture's prosperity it was rebuilt and, in due course was rebuilt again after successive fires, and eventually grew to become Astley's Royal Amphitheatre.
 In 1782, Astley established the first purpose-built circus in France, the Amphitheatre Anglais in Paris.
 Astley then established 18 other permanent circuses in cities throughout Europe.

 During the summers and at other times when his London establishment was inactive, Astley began to establish wooden amphitheatres abroad; the first of these was erected in 1773 in Dublin, Ireland.
 He later established eighteen other circuses in European cities, was patronised by a great number of royals, and was famous, envied, and occasionally rich.
 He never used wild animals in the circus arena.
 In 1806, with the profits he had earned from his amphitheatre, Astley opened a new venue, the Olympic Pavilion (also known as the Olympic Theatre) on Wych Street, Westminster, near the Strand.
 This tent-like structure, partly built from the remains of a French warship, did not prove a success, and in 1813 he sold it to Robert William Elliston, who renamed it the Little Drury Lane.
 Astley died a year later in Paris and was buried in Père Lachaise Cemetery, the cause of his death being gout in the stomach.